2026 Snow Spectacular Tour of Japan

 Top Tour Highlights

-The main street of Sapporo is transformed into a wonderland with the giant snow carvings.
+Join in the festivity in Sapporo transformed into a wonderland with the giant snow carvings.

 Spot many cute animals including fox, deer, sea eagles and seals in the wildness of Hokkaido.

-Watch the whimsical courtship dance of Japanese red-crested cranes
+Watch the whimsical courtship dance of these beautiful birds.

 Witness drift ice